RazvanRanca/StocPy/Readme.md

 There are 3 methods available for performing inference.
 These are:

 * `stocPy.getSamples(model, noSamps)` - Generate a certain number of samples
-* `stocPy.getTimesSamples(model, noSecs)` - Generate samples until a certain number of seconds have ellapsed
+* `stocPy.getTimedSamples(model, noSecs)` - Generate samples until a certain number of seconds have ellapsed
 * `stocPy.getSamplesByLL(model, noLLs)` - Generate samples until a certain number of model simulations have been run.
 This is useful when benchmarking different inference techniques which may simulate the model multiple times to generate a single sample.

 All 3 of these functions take, via the optional `alg` keyword, the method by which to perform inference.
 The available methods are:

 * `alg="met"` - Metropolis from the prior.
 The default option.
-* `alg="slice"` - Slice sampling based inference (currently doesn't work correctly on trans-dimensional models).
+* `alg="sliceTD"` - Slice sampling based inference.
-* `alg="sliceNoTrans"` - Slice which explicitly disallows trans-dimensional jumps.
 * `alg="sliceMet"` - A mixture of slice and Metropolis.
 The mixture weight can be specified by the `thresh` parameter.
 By default this is 0.1, corresponding to a Metropolis:Slice 1:9 mixture.
+* `alg="sliceNoTrans"` - Slice which explicitly disallows trans-dimensional jumps.
+Might be useful for looking at the properties of different modes of a distribution.

 ### Less Basic Usage
 For more usage examples (including more advanced cases), please see the models directory.
 Each model is explained in its respective ".py" file.